thoughtbot/testing-rails/README.md

 ## Paperback

-We use [Paperback][] for generating eBooks.
+We use [Paperback][] (internal to thoughtbot) for generating eBooks.
 To build the book, follow [the instructions for setting up Paperback] and be sure to have Docker running.

 [Paperback]: https://github.com/thoughtbot/paperback
 [the instructions for setting up Paperback]: